andreas0x41/coding-tutorial-obsidian/content/Python/1 General/5 Datatype.md

 ## Boolean

 The datatype Boolean can hold a truth value.
 There are only two possible options for this value True or False (can also be thought of as 1/0 Yes/No On/Off).
-This datatype is very important for Control Flow like [[2 Conditions|Conditionals]] because it is usually based on many "Yes/No Questions", which are answered with a Boolean value.
+This datatype is very important for Control Flow like [[2 Conditions|Conditions]] because it is usually based on many "Yes/No Questions", which are answered with a Boolean value.
 You can use the function `bool()` to convert a value to a Boolean, or create one with value `False` if no argument is given.

 ```python
 True False bool(1)